Khmelnytsky Uprising: Ukrainian population

 While the Cossacks and peasants (known as pospolity) were in many cases the perpetrators of massacres of Polish szlachta members and their collaborators, they also suffered the horrendous loss of life resulting from Polish reprisals, Tatar raids, famine, plague and general destruction due to war.

 At the initial stages of the uprising, armies of the magnate Jeremi Wiśniowiecki, on their retreat westward inflicted terrible retribution on the civilian population, leaving behind them a trail of burned towns and villages.
 In addition, Khmelnytsky's Tatar allies often continued their raids against the civilian population, in spite of protests from the Cossacks.
-After the Cossacks' alliance with Tsardom of Russia was enacted, the Tatar raids became unrestrained; coupled with the onset of famine, they led to a virtual depopulation of whole areas of the country.
-The extent of the tragedy can be exemplified by a report of a Polish officer of the time, describing the devastation:
+Direct confrontations also took place, such as the clash at Siny Vody in 1651, where the Cossacks had defeated and slaughtered 10,000 Crimean Tatars engaged in plunder.
+After the Cossacks' alliance with the Tsardom of Russia was enacted, the Tatar raids became politically unrestrained; coupled with the onset of famine, they led to a virtual depopulation of whole areas of the country.
+Cossacks responded with raids into the Crimean Khanate, such as the blockade of Kerch in 1655, which prevented 100,000 Tatars from carrying out a large-scale raid into Ukraine and led to devastation of the Crimean settlements.
+The extent of the tragedy in Right-bank Ukraine can be exemplified by a report of a Polish officer of the time, describing the devastation:

 I estimate that the number of infants alone who were found dead along the roads and in the castles reached 10,000.
 I ordered them to be buried in the fields and one grave alone contained over 270 bodies...
 All the infants were less than a year old since the older ones were driven off into captivity.
 The surviving peasants wander about in groups, bewailing their misfortune.

 In popular culture

 The rebellion had a major effect on Poland and Ukraine.
-With Fire and Sword is a historical fiction novel, set in the 17th century in the Polish–Lithuanian Commonwealth during the Khmelnytsky Uprising.

-With Fire and Sword is also a Polish historical drama film directed by Jerzy Hoffman.
-The film is based on the novel With Fire and Sword, the first part in The Trilogy of Henryk Sienkiewicz.
+With Fire and Sword is a historical fiction novel, set in the 17th century in the Polish–Lithuanian Commonwealth during the Khmelnytsky Uprising.With Fire and Sword is also a Polish historical drama film directed by Jerzy Hoffman.
+The film is based on the novel With Fire and Sword, the first part in Henryk Sienkiewicz's The Trilogy.